contributte/middlewares/.docs/README.md

 #### `TryCatchMiddleware`

-This middleware catches all exceptions thrown in application and informs user that application encountered an internal error.
+This middleware catches all exceptions thrown in other middlewares and informs user that application encountered an internal error.
 It should be registered first.

 You could also pass PSR-3 compatible logger.
 Because all exceptions are handled by TryCatchMiddleware so exception handler could not log them itself.